One of the most calming and powerful actions you can do to intervene in a stormy world is to stand up and show your soul.

 Ours is not the task of fixing the entire world all at once, but of stretching out to mend the part of the world that is within our reach.
 Any small, calm thing that one soul can do to help another soul, to assist some portion of this poor suffering world, will help immensely.
 It is not given to us to know which acts or by whom, will cause the critical mass to tip toward an enduring good.
 Struggling souls catch light from other souls who are fully lit and willing to show it.

 Reset your baseline if you need to.
 Don’t turn away from the atrocities that have been happening for hundreds of years.
 Reject white supremacy.
+Reject gun violence.
+Reject war as business as usual.
 Learn what it means to be anti-racist and practice doing it until it becomes your way of life.
+Explore what peace means in your life.
 Show your soul, stand for love.
 Keep your signal fire burning so others can see that active hope is available, even if it means traversing the forgotten path up the back of the mountain.

 Quotes from Clarissa Pinkola Estes’ (post-trauma specialist and Jungian psychoanalyst) essay titled “We Were Made for These Times”